 Technology has transformed many aspects of our lives - from how we communicate with each other, to how we buy things, to the way we work.
-As more and more processes are digitalised, many established industries are finding that the usual way of doing things has been disrupted.

-We believe real estate is next, so it's vital that advisors, brokers, investors and start-ups recognise the challenges and opportunities ahead.
-Data analytics, artificial intelligence, the Internet of Things, virtual reality, blockchain- all of these will change how we invest in and occupy real estate in the future.
-At JLL, we're already integrating some of these into the services we provide to our clients.
+At JLL, a leading professional services firm that specialises in real estate and investment management, we know it won't be long before it transforms the real estate world.
+Data analytics, artificial intelligence, the Internet of Things, virtual reality, blockchain - all of these will have significant repercussions for how we invest in and occupy real estate in the future.
+Already at JLL, we're integrating some of these technologies into the services we provide to our clients.